Click on bold lettering in census records to view census image

 NANCY HOSEY, born August 03, 1866 in Jasper Co Mississippi, and died January 28, 1915 in Laurel, Jones Co Mississippi.

-She married JAMES W. 'BILL' LIVINGSTON / LIVINGSTONE c1897 in Jasper or Jones Co Mississippi.
+She married JAMES WILLIAM 'BILL' LIVINGSTON / LIVINGSTONE c1897 in Jasper or Jones Co Mississippi.

 Lula Ova Craig Bowman related the following information to Patti L. Bowman Silvestri: